Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

     ![Edit tab](../../Assets/Screenshots/Core1Platform/UsingCore1/DashboardEditTab.png "[Edit tab]")

-3. Hover over a dashlet until the cursor icon changes to the cross arrows cursor.
+3. Hover over a dashlet until the cursor icon changes to the cross arrow's cursor.

 4. Click the dashlet and move it on the desired position on the dashboard using drag and drop.
 When moving the dashlet across the dashboard, the possible positions on the predefined grid are highlighted.